rpm-software-management/dnf/doc/command_ref.rst

 ---------------

 ``dnf [options] install <spec>...``
     DNF makes sure that the given packages and their dependencies are installed on the system.
+Each ``<spec>`` can be either a :ref:`<package-spec>
+    <specifying_packages-label>`, or a \@\ :ref:`\<group-spec>\ <specifying_groups-label>`.
-Each ``<spec>`` can be either a ``<package-spec>``, which specifies a package directly, or a path to the local rpm package, or a URL to a remote rpm package, or a ``@<group-spec>``, which specifies an (environment) group which contains it.
-If a given package cannot be (and is not already) installed, the exit code will be non-zero.
+    If a given package or provide cannot be (and is not already) installed, the exit code will be non-zero.

-    Please make sure that you understand which package will be selected in case of multiple matches (see :ref:`\specifying_packages-label`).
+    When :ref:`<package-spec> <specifying_packages-label>` that specify exact version of the package is given, DNF will install the desired version, no matter which version of the package is already installed.
+The former version of the package will be removed in the case of non-installonly package.

     See also :ref:`\configuration_files_replacement_policy-label`.

 .. _list_command-label: